Schema Markup Example

 Freelancer vs. Agency: What's the Real Difference?

-Freelancers: $1,000–$5,000 for Small Projects
+Freelancers: $1,000 to $5,000 for Small Projects

-Pros: Lower cost, direct communication, flexible
+Pros: lower cost, direct communication, flexible.

-Web Design Agencies: $5,000–$25,000+
+Web Design Agencies: $5,000 to $25,000+

 Website Redesign Cost: What If You Already Have a Site?